adnzaki/ss-paging/docs/tutorials/prepare-template.md

 <PagingNavigation></PagingNavigation>

 ::: info
-The link numbers does not appear because we have not wrap up the components together.
+The link numbers does not appear and all the links are currently disabled because we have not wrap up the components together.
 :::